From the Scala World point of view

 - Ability to code more complex invariants in types

 #4 Compile-time Logic Programming in Scala: what for?

 Daniel Beskin provided several examples of translation encoding using complications and queries.
 He also showed some functions expected of Type safety – the extent to a programming language, which prevents type errors.
 He also compared the programming languages –

 Prologue and Scala.
 He assumed that they are somehow similar.
 However, he also claims that Prolog can be more accessible when tracing implicit, whether using your code or libraries.

 Who should participate?

 The Scala World conference is an excellent solution for people who believe in mental and physical rightness.
 It offers two days of conference lectures on all topics related to programming language.
 It contains tips, explanations, and definitions of particular methods or tools that are used.
 The conference was designed to provide new information and share it with beginners and advanced IT people.
 Outdoor activities such as cycling and Grand Hike are also available.
-The event also organises workshops that let them practise without relying only on theory.
+The event also organizes workshops that let them practice without relying only on theory.
 And it allows you to ask questions that raise any doubts.
 At the moment, there is no information about the Scala World event in 2021.

 Scala World’s watchwords and community increase efficiency and facilitate work and continuous development in technology and skills.